PietroBonardi/pietrobonardi/README.md

 ## HELLO WORLD 🌍

-I am a software enthusiast.
-Currently working as a risk modeler in finance industry.
+Software enthusiast currently working as a risk modeler (data scientist) in finance industry.

 🕺🏻 **INTERESTED IN**
 - Statistical learning